ArisPodotas/DSIT-notes/Bootcamp/Notes.md

 We need two version because I can change the numbers and add my own

-So this gives me choice its like a dict and a list in one
+So this gives me choice, it's like a dict and a list in one

 ### Slicing a dataframe